jhoffman5/student_accessible_files/comporg/p6/README.md

 A directory's first two file names are not . and ..

+## A directory appearing more than once not counting . and ..

+This file system does not allow links to directories.
+This error condition is easier to detect than the one previously contained here: directory link loops.
+For you this is a *Good Thing*.

-## Directory loops
+##

-A directory may not refer to another directory which is an ancestor of itself other than its parent (i.e. ..).

 ## A . or .. inode is not a directory